emidombek/nomada-photo/docs/README.md

 - The additional hover dropdown menu was removed as it had too many issues with responsiveness and was not essential to the UX of the site.
 - There were several issues with my Commit Messages due to a lack of training on how/format these messages within the course I have been doing large commits and will be working on reducing these commits to smaller changes.
 I have now corrected these issues and am citing this here as I am aware of the importance of these messages.
 - This website is a Photography Portfolio and is image heavy.
-Some images may be slow to load even after being compressed in ImageOptim and the tinypng plugin for VScode.
+Some images may be slow to load even after being compressed in ImageOptim and the tiny-png plugin for VScode.

 ## Resources